 Step 2.
 Establish your giving structure

-Next, decide what types of assets you'll give.
-It can be cash, goods (like used clothing or furniture) as well as real estate or appreciated securities.
-Donating appreciated assets held for more than one year, including publicly traded stocks, can be particularly effective, not only helping you save on taxes but also netting more to the charity.
+Next, decide what types of assets you’ll give.
+It can be cash or goods (like used clothing or furniture), as well as real estate or appreciated securities.
+Donating appreciated assets held for more than one year—including publicly traded stocks—can be particularly effective, not only helping you save on taxes but also netting more to the charity.
 The type of asset you give and the type of charity you donate to determines the tax deduction.
-Certain charities like 501c(3) organizations are eligible for tax-deductible donations but there are annual limits to charitable deductions.
+Certain charities like 501c(3) organizations are eligible for tax-deductible donations, but there are annual limits to charitable deductions.

 Step 3.
 Create your giving plan

 Instead of focusing just on the current year, it can be helpful to set a three-year charitable-giving budget.
 This type of big-picture thinking can ensure that your charitable-giving goals fit in with your overall financial situation and don’t jeopardize your other important goals—like retirement.

 Next, do some research.
 With over 1.5 million nonprofits out there, zeroing in on specific organizations can be a challenge.
 Sites like Candid (formerly GuideStar), Charity Navigator, and Charity Watch can help you find what you’re looking for.
 Also, get recommendations from friends and experts who are knowledgeable about the causes you want to support.
 Check with your local community foundation to find nonprofit opportunities close to home.

 Once you’ve identified the specific organizations you want to support, create a short-list and do a deeper review to make sure there are no red flags before you make a contribution.